-Advance Gold Corp. (the "Company") was incorporated in the Province of British Columbia on September 28, 2004.
+Advance Gold Corp. (the "Company") was incorporated in the Province of British Columbia on September 28, 2004 as Liberian Gold Corporation and changed its name to Africa West Minerals Corp. ("AWMC") on June 28, 2006.
+The Company changed its name to Advance Gold Corp. on May 3, 2010.
 The Company's shares are listed on the TSX-Venture Exchange (the "Exchange").
 The Company is an exploration stage company engaged in the exploration and evaluation of mineral property interests.
-The Company's registered and head office is located at 432 Royal Avenue, Kamloops, British Columbia V2B 3P7.
+The Company's registered office is located at Suite 1810, 1111 West Georgia Street, Vancouver, British Columbia and its head office is located at 432 Royal Avenue, Kamloops, British Columbia V2B 3P7.

 These consolidated financial statements have been prepared on the going concerns basis, which contemplates that the Company will continue operations for the foreseeable future and will be able to realize its assets and discharge its liabilities in the normal course of business.
-The Company has incurred significant losses from inception and as at May 31, 2015 the Company had a deficit of \$5,581,656.
+The Company has incurred significant losses from inception and as at August 31, 2015 the Company had a deficit of \$5,605,193.
 The ability of the Company to continue as going concern is in doubt and is dependent upon the continued financial support from its directors and its ability to continue to raise sufficient financing.
 Management is seeking equity financing and joint venture opportunities, the outcome of which cannot be predicted at this time.
 These conditions indicate the existence of a material uncertainty that may cast significant doubt about the Company's ability to continue as a going concern.
-These financial statements do not reflect the adjustments or reclassifications which would be necessary if the Company were unable to continue as a going concern.
+These financial statements do not reflect the adjustments or reclassifications which would be necessary if the Company were unable to continue.